fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "Then his Lord chose him and turned to him in forgiveness and guided [him]."
     Quran, surah Taa-Haa (Taa-Haa) 20:122

+### Free will of Adam and Eve

+Could it be said that Adam and the rest of mankind were predestined to sin and to be expelled from Paradise and sent to the earth?
+In fact, this fiction is as naive as the first one.
+Adam had complete free will, and he bore the consequences of his deed.
+He disobeyed by eating of the forbidden tree, so Allah dismissed him from Paradise.
+His disobedience does not negate his freedom.
+On the contrary, it is a consequence of it.

+The truth of the matter is that Allah knew what was going to happen, as He always knows the outcome of events before they take place.
+However, Allah does not force things to happen.
+He grants free will to His human creatures.
+On that He bases His supreme wisdom in populating the earth, establishing the vicegerents, and so on.

+Adam understood his third lesson.
+He knew now in a practical way that Iblis was his enemy, the cause of his losing the blessing of living in Paradise, and the cause of his distress.
+Adam also understood that Allah punishes disobedience and that the way to Paradise has to be through submission to the will of Allah.
+And he learned from Almighty Allah to ask for forgiveness.

+Allah accepted Adam's repentance and forgave him.
+He then sent him to the earth as His first messenger.

 </details><details><summary>

 ## Adam and Eve are sent to Earth